-"Details on the eligibility to be nominated as a candidate, disqualification from being nominated as a candidate and from being nominated as a Member, and the requirements to be complied with by persons nominated as candidates are set out in sections 37, 39 and 40 respectively of the Legislative Council Ordinance," the spokesman said.
+“Details on the eligibility and disqualification for nomination as a candidate and the requirements to be complied with by persons nominated as candidates are set out in sections 37, 39 and 40 respectively of the Legislative Council Ordinance,” the spokesman said.

 Except in the District Council (second) functional constituency, each nominee for the functional constituency election must be subscribed by 10 registered electors of the constituency concerned and the number of subscribers on a nomination form must not be more than 20.
 An elector may subscribe any number of nomination forms up to the number of seats in any functional constituency.

-For the District Council (second) functional constituency election, each list of candidates must be subscribed by not less than 15 registered electors of the District Council (first) functional constituency.
-An elector of the District Council (first) functional constituency may subscribe one nomination only for either a candidate of the District Council (first) functional constituency election or a candidate list of the District Council (second) functional constituency election.
+For the District Council (second) functional constituency election, each list of candidates needs to be subscribed by not less than 15 registered electors of the District Council (first) functional constituency.
+An elector of the District Council (first) functional constituency can subscribe one nomination only for either a candidate of the District Council (first) functional constituency election or a candidate list of the District Council (second) functional constituency election.

-The Returning Officers for the five geographical constituencies and 29 functional constituencies in the election have been appointed by the Electoral Affairs Commission.
-They will deal with the nomination of candidates and other electoral matters for the constituency concerned.
+The Returning Officers for the five geographical constituencies and 29 functional constituencies in the election have been appointed.
+They will deal with the nomination of candidates and other electoral matters for the constituency under their charge.

-Nomination forms are available at the District Offices, the relevant Returning Officer's office, and the offices of the REO at 10/F, Harbour Centre, 25 Harbour Road, Wan Chai, Hong Kong, or Unit 2301-03, 23/F, Millennium City 6, 392 Kwun Tong Road, Kwun Tong, Kowloon.
+Nomination forms are available at the District Offices, the relevant Returning Officer's office, and the offices of the REO at 10/F, Harbour Centre, 25 Harbour Road, Wan Chai or Unit 2301-2303, 23/F, Millennium City 6, 392 Kwun Tong Road, Kwun Tong, Kowloon.
 They can also be downloaded from the election website (www.elections.gov.hk).

-"Nominees are advised to submit their nominations as early as possible to allow time to correct mistakes, if any, in the nomination forms before the deadline.
-In addition, in view of public health considerations, prevention and crowd management measures will be implemented at the offices of the Returning Officers.
-Candidates can refer to the 'Points to Note for Submission of Nomination Forms' (www.eac.hk/pdf/legco/2020lc/Points_to_Note_for_Submission_of_Nomination_Forms(Eng).pdf) for details," the spokesman said.
+"Nominees are advised to submit their nominations as early as possible to allow time to correct mistakes, if any, in the nomination forms before the deadline," the spokesman said.